 Buy-Sell Agreements: Owners of closely held businesses may not think about what will happen when a co-owner wants to sell his or her interests in the business, unexpectedly passes away, files for bankruptcy, or goes through a divorce.
 If you don’t know what would happen to your business and its ownership in one of these situations, you should consider a buy-sell agreement or amending your existing business documents.
 Afterall, preparation and planning are essential to sustaining any business.
 These situations do not need to disrupt your business operations.
-Buy-sell agreements allow owners to avoid costly litigation while preserving their involvement in the
+Buy-sell agreements allow owners to avoid costly commercial litigation while preserving their involvement in

 Will Your Business Interruption Insurance Cover Your COVID-19 Losses?
 As businesses continue to shut down across Louisiana and the nation in response to city and state “stay at home” orders, business owners are worried about whether this public health disaster is covered under their business interruption insurance protection plans.
 If they listen to their insurance agents or the many media articles on the topic, they probably think they are out of luck.
 However, business owners have nothing to lose by filing a claim to test the waters, and if that claim is denied they always have the option to file